lgbt-foundation/whitepaper/whitepaper.md

-The LGBT Foundation is proud to welcome new business partners every single week and our network is growing quickly.
+The LGBT Foundation is proud to welcome new business partners.
 You can see the full list of our current partners and associates at [https://lgbt-token.org/become-a-partner](https://lgbt-token.org/become-a-partner).

 > **The Foundation invites everyone to support the project**